-This course covers the three strands of the curriculum and is assessed mainly through the Numeracy Unit Standards to ensure pupils achieve the Numeracy requirement at NCEA Level 1.
+This course covers the three strands of the curriculum and is assessed mainly through the Numeracy Unit Standards to ensure students achieve the Numeracy requirement at NCEA Level 1.
 Some Achievement Standards are offered as well.

-If a pupil achieves all of the Achievement Standards in this course, then they may be granted conditional entry to 12 Mathematics Tumu upon recommendation of the teacher.
-Teachers will have discussions with pupils about whether this course is appropriate for them.
+If a student achieves all of the Achievement Standards in this course, then they may be granted conditional entry to 12 Mathematics Tumu upon recommendation of the teacher.
+Teachers will have discussions with students about whether this course is appropriate for them.

-- This course is designed for those pupils who most aspects of mathematics challenging and are concerned that they might not achieve the 10 credit Numeracy requirement by taking the Year 11 Maths Core Course. - The Curriculum Leader and classroom teachers will advise pupils on whether this is an appropriate course for them.
+- This course is designed for those students who find most aspects of mathematics challenging and are concerned that they might not achieve the 10 credit Numeracy requirement by taking the Year 11 Maths Core Course. - The Curriculum Leader and classroom teachers will advise students on whether this is an appropriate course for them.